quixio/quix-docs/docs/platform/tutorials/eventDetection/crashDetection.md

 6. Enter `phone-data` into the input field

-7. Enter `events` into the output field
+7. Enter `phone-out` into the output field

 8. Click `Save as project`